g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 ```bash
 npm start
 ```
 You can know that the integration was successful by observing that the firework effects have been displayed on the screen after you open your browser and reach `http://localhost:3000`.

-Here is the output:
+Output:

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_9f81e256cce80aa6ce4c50f6e6a883f8.gif)

-You can now find the fireworks effect in your React application by following these steps.
+With this, we have successfully added  fireworks effect in our React application.

+## Examples of Popular Websites That Utilize Firework Effects
+In this section, we will take a look at examples of some popular websites that utilizes fireworks effect.

+### Duolingo
+Duolingo, a famous language-studying website, makes use of the fireworks effect when it comes to commemorating important moments and reaching the target.
+The application usually represents these animations like fireworks when a user finishes a lesson or makes it to a sequence-based milestone motivating such a person to continue learning.

+### Canva
+During special promotions or events, Canva occasionally applies a firework effect on its graphic design tool online.
+For example, Canva can opt to use fireworks during design challenges involving users or when it launches new products to spice up the occasion and increase user involvement.

+### Shopify
+At times during major events, Shopify implements special effects including Black Friday or Cyber Monday sales using pyrotechnics.
+Occasionally, pyrotechnics can be set off to recognize successful transactions among other limited time offers as a way of spurring the excitement in buying things on their websites.

+### Twitch
+Twitch, a live streaming platform primarily for gamers, has different visual effects it uses including fireworks during live streams and special events.
+At important milestones such as reaching a certain number of subscribers or receiving donations (for instance), streamers usually opt for firework animations so that their viewers can be more engaged while watching the broadcast videos.

+### Google Doodles
+Sometimes, Google incorporates the sparkle effect in its Google logo Doodles that involve temporary modifications in the logo on Google’s front page to acknowledge festive seasons as well as remarkable days such as the anniversaries of independence or other celebrated days.
+An example is when it is New Year’s Eve or Independence Day whereby the Google logo is animated with fireworks to reflect the mood for celebrating those days.

+### Github
+When events such as Hacktofest or major product launches occur, Github often incorporates fireworks into their routine.
+Fireworks honor coding musicians, pull requests, or any notable performance in the community for coding software.

+### LinkedIn
+LinkedIn periodically makes use of fireworks-like effects on its notifications in celebrating user milestones like work anniversaries or new job positions, thereby giving professional achievements a celebratory touch which brings improvements to user satisfaction.

+### CodePen
+CodePen frequently presents Pens that illustrate how animations can be done.
+It’s a community for trying out drafts that can increase the attractiveness and interactivity of web pages through firework effects done using CSS and Javascript.
+Each user is at liberty to create and distribute explosive animations as fragment of his/her programming task thus displaying individual abilities as well as inventiveness.

 ## Conclusion
-We have  explained how to include and personalize fireworks effects within a React app.
-First of all, we set up a new project that will use Create-`React-App` and loaded a `fireworks-js` library.
-So, we installed our fireworks, and added those cool animations or whatever else you like best – look at them now!

 With this short guide, you are capable of developing firework effects on your React applications to form interesting user experiences.
 Whenever you are commemorating special occasions, incorporating engaging parts, or just increasing the attractiveness of your undertaking for eyes these fireworks make your interface look much better.

 Thank you and happy coding!